Physical abuse of a child: intentionally causing bodily harm defense attorneys

 Finally, call our criminal defense lawyers

-The criminal defense lawyers at Meyer Van Severen, S.C. certainly want to begin discussing your criminal case.
+The criminal defense lawyers at Van Severen Law Office certainly want to begin discussing your criminal case.
 No matter the charge you’re facing, we can certainly help you defend against the allegations.

 Child abuse charges are incredibly important to defend against.
 A child abuse conviction carries negative stigmas that will stick with you throughout the rest of your life.
 Challenging these accusations with the assistance of a top criminal defense attorney puts you on the best track moving forward.